-An NZB is a list of files that Usenet software can use for downloading.
+An NZB file lists content that Usenet software can download.

-NZB files list a group of posts that you want to download from Usenet.
-Most often, they list all of the parts of a single file you want to download.
-It doesn't sound as powerful as it is, but imagine a 4 Gigabyte video that you want to download.
-If it was uploaded in 1 Megabyte blocks then it is in 4,000 pieces!
-Your news reader will just combine all of these and show you 1 listing for the single file that it really is, but what if you wanted to tell someone else about it?
-Better yet, what if you wanted to use a Usenet search engine, or Usenet Indexer, to find a file you like and have your Usenet software download it?
-That Usenet search engine needs to be able to give you something to help your news reader find those 4,000 pieces.
-That something is an NZB file.
+NZB files are text files that list posts that are avilable to download from newsgroups.
+Most commonly, they list all of the parts of a single piece of content that you want to download, but they can also aggregate multiple downloads into a single NZB.
+It doesn't sound as powerful as it is, but imagine that you have found a 4 Gigabyte video on a news group.
+If it was uploaded in 1 Megabyte blocks then the file is in 4,000 pieces!
+If you are browsing a newsgroup, then your Usenet software will just combine all of these and show you 1 listing for the single item that it really is, but what if you wanted to tell someone else about that 4 Gigabyte video?
+Better yet, what if you wanted to use an indexer service to find things that you like and have your software download them?
+That indexer needs to be able to give you something to help your software find the 4,000 pieces of that file.
+That something is an NZB.

-NZB files provide an easy way to tell other people about large files posted to Usenet.
-They aren't the files themselves, but a condensed list of them that your Usenet software can use to get the actual file(s).
-Once you give the NZB file to your Usenet software, the process is totally hands off and as automatic as if you had double clicked on something to download from a newsgroup.
+That's it, they are pretty simple.
+They provide an easy way to tell other people about large files.
+They aren't the files themselves, but a condensed list of them that your program can use to get the actual files.
+Once you give the NZB to your downloader, the process is totally hands off and as automatic as if you had double-clicked and downloaded manually.

 As you can see, they make web-based Usenet indexers possible, and can make your downloads and sharing your finds with friends much easier.